 At Orthobiogen, we work with the most highly trained orthopedic specialty-trained physical therapists in Oklahoma.
 Our physicians routinely work with our physical therapy colleagues to produce the best patient outcomes.

-Steroid Injections as an Alternative to Knee Surgery
+Steroid Injections as one of the Alternatives to Knee Surgery

 Corticosteroid injections are commonly used as an alternative to knee surgery for treating inflamed joints due to either osteoarthritis or rheumatoid arthritis.
 These injections work by reducing inflammation in the joint area and providing pain relief for patients without any significant side effects or downtime associated with traditional surgeries.
 Additionally, hyaluronic acid injections are also sometimes used to provide lasting lubrication in the joint space, which may improve mobility while decreasing pain significantly over time.